fjorba/dircloud/README.md

 Like the original xdu (still my favourite for desktop use), you have to run du yourself, keeping the output in a file.

+As Phil Dykstra, author of xdu, rightly observed (http://sd.wareonearth.com/~phil/xdu/), his tool is also useful as a general purpose tree data display program for any input data formatted like the output of du.
+Dircloud, having a more textual interface, is more appropiated for text data, such as directories or library catalogs.

+Dircloud follows bottle.py approach and it is distributed as a single self-contained file.
+No installatacion is necessary.

 Installation
 -------------

 Dependecies are minimal and easily found in any Linux box.

 * python
+* for python <= 2.6, argparse; it is included in newer versions
 * bottle.py, the wonderful yet minimal web building framework
 * du, from GNU coreutils
 * locate, mlocate or sclocate, with a provision of using something else (here using dict as an example: http://dict.org)

-On a Debian based system, bottle.py is found in the pacakge python-bottle.
+On a Debian based system, bottle is found in the pacakge python-bottle.
+But as bottle it just a single file, copying both in the same directory should be enough.

 Usage